muratk5n/thirdwave/en/README.md

 the market structure to build, deliver housing.
 Slightly nudging one rate here, fiddling with the market there can create unwanted side-effects.
-In US we saw it happen; those orgs Eddie, Freddie, Fannie, whatever, they've been there for decades, yet in US house prices now reached nearly half a million dollars.
+In US we saw it happen; those orgs Eddie, Freddie, Fannie, whatever, they've been there for decades, yet in US median house price now reached nearly half a million dollars.
 Fannie, Freddie being the bizarre in/out market creations they are, fueled the Great Financial Crisis too and nearly caused the collapse of the system.